ravi-logiciel/dummy/README.md

 **Note: Java and Java version of Elastic Search must install on your system to use Elastic Search.**

-To install them, please go to https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-elasticsearch-on-ubuntu-14-04 and follow the instructions.
+To install them, please go to https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html and follow the instructions.

 **We use  'Elasticquent' package in laravel for elastic search.**

 Elasticquent makes working with Elasticsearch and Eloquent models easier by mapping them to Elasticsearch types.
 You can use the default settings or define how Elasticsearch should index and search your Eloquent models right in the model.

-To install this package, go to https://github.com/elasticquent/Elasticquent and follow the instructions
+To install this package, please go to https://github.com/elasticquent/Elasticquent and follow the instructions

 Set Elsatic Search custom host:
 ```